 Section 6.400 - Preliminary Plan Requirements

 The preliminary subdivision plan must be drawn to the following specifications and must contain or be accompanied by the information listed below.
 No processing or review of a preliminary plan will proceed without all of the information listed.
-Detailed standards and specifications for construction of state standard road are contained in the Mecklenburg County Land Development Standards Manual available from the Mecklenburg County Land Use and Environmental Services Agency.
-For Town Streets, the standards of Article 5 of the Huntersville Zoning Ordinance shall control.
+Construction of state standard roads shall be in accordance with NCDOT regulations.
+For Town Streets, the standards of Article 5 of the Huntersville Zoning Ordinance and Engineering Standards and Procedures Manual shall control.

 1. The boundary of the area to be subdivided and the location within the area, or contiguous to it, of any existing streets, railroad line, water courses, easements or other significant features of the tract.

 2. The location, size, elevations of existing sanitary sewers, storm drains, and culverts within the tract and immediately adjacent thereto.

 3. Original contours, including tree lines, shown at intervals of not less than 4 feet for the entire area to be subdivided and extended into adjoining property for a distance of 300 feet at all points where street rights-of-way connect to the adjoining property.
 These contours shall be referenced to mean sea level datum established by the U.S Coast and Geodetic survey.
 Proposed contours for the full width of all street rights-of-way, along open drainage channels and in all other portions of the subdivision where extensive grading is proposed must be shown.
 These requirements shall not apply where the size of the subdivision and the topography make such information unnecessary.